-Probably the most essential thing to understand about unemployment benefits is that the money is set aside for those who’ve lost a job or had their hours cut through no fault of their own.
+Arguably the most essential thing to understand about unemployment benefits is that the money is set aside for those who have lost a job or had their hours cut through no fault of their own.
 Those who quit a job or are fired for cause may not be eligible for compensation.

 Workers who received a severance package (a lump sum or installments) should check out their state’s rules for receiving unemployment.

 Unemployment Insurance Amounts Vary